Ramos-Diego/notes/backend-ubuntu/step7-jenkins.md

 ```
 ---

-Setup SSL certificates and NGINX configuartion to connect to open Jenkins in the browser
+Setup SSL certificates and NGINX configuartion then open Jenkins in the browser